wannier-berri/wannier-berri/docs/source/software.rst

 + |ray| - used for multi-node parallelization

++ |irrep| - a Python package for finding irreducible representations of space groups

++ Spglib - a Python wrapper for the C library `spglib <https://spglib.readthedocs.io/en/stable/python-interface.html>`_ for finding and handling crystal symmetries.

 + |tbmodels| - a Python package for evaluating tight-binding models, part of |Z2pack| code.

 + `PythTB <https://www.physics.rutgers.edu/pythtb/>`_  a package for manipulating tight-binding models,